pascalgutjahr/prompt_muons_wiki/source/docs/Overview.rst

 Previous analyses
 +++++++++++++++++
+Due to the fact, the resulting muon flux follows a power law, the low statistics at high energies are a challenge to detect the prompt component.
-In the past, two analyses were performed focused on high energetic muons arising from our Earth's atmosphere by Thomasz Fuchs and Patrick Berghaus.
+In the past, three analyses were performed focused on high energetic muons arising from our Earth's atmosphere by Thomasz Fuchs, Patrick Berghaus and Hans-Peter Bretz.
 In Tomasz's thesis, which included an unfolding of the energy spectrum with one year of experimental data, the analysis was limited by MC statistics.
 This caused the analysis to result in a prompt normalization that is compatible with zero.
 In Patrick's thesis, a mismatch between MC and data was found in the :math:`\cos(\theta)` distribution.
 This issue leads to systematic uncertainties resulting the final significance of the detection of the prompt component to be lower than :math:`3.5 \sigma`.
+Hans-Peter performed an analysis with three years of data, but a final muon spectrum as a function of the actual muon energy has never been derived.

+The links to the analyses can be found :ref:`here <main paragraph>`.

 New analysis
 ++++++++++++